nishantsingh93/Deceptive-Visualization/README.md

 * Pros:
 1) This visual is again an extension of the previous visual and it has a trend!!!
-2) The best thing about this is that we can see how the rates have change over the year in suicide rates
+2) The best thing about this is that we can see how the rates have changed over the year in suicide rates
-3) Also the trend line indicates what the future holds for that state in terms of Gun Suicide if the relevant people don’t take any steps
+3) Also, the trend line indicates what the future holds for that state in terms of Gun Suicide if the relevant people don’t take any steps

 * Cons:
-1) Lot of colors and can be done more simply
+1) Lot of colours and can be done more simply
 2) Viewer might form an idea that is bad choice for a deceptive project as how can data be manipulated here

 **Visualization 4:**